TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.28.md

 ---

-In the resurrection therefore whose wife shall she be of the seven? for they all had her.
+In the resurrection therefore, whose wife will she be of the seven?
+For they all had her."